JhonathanMusa/spoti_practice/README.md

 # spoti_practice
-Practice with spotify API, built with React
+Practice project built with React and Spotify API